dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 I don't want to take any side here - just write about one consequence you'll face when persisting natural key entity with Spring Data repository.

-From the perspective of this article the difference between natural key and surrogate key is that natural key is assigned by application (e.g. personalId for _Worker_, which can't be assigned by any generator strategy), whereas surrogate key in many cases is assigned by a database (e.g. by sequence or identity table).
-Of course surrogate key can be assigned by an application as well (like application generated uuid) - these cases will also face problems that are mentioned below for natural key entities.
+From the perspective of this article the difference between a natural key and a surrogate key is that a natural key is assigned by an application (e.g. a personalId for a _Worker_, which can't be assigned by any generator strategy), whereas a surrogate key in many cases is assigned by a database (e.g. by a sequence or an identity table).
+Of course a surrogate key can be assigned by an application as well (like an application generated uuid) - these cases will also face problems that are mentioned below for natural key entities.

 &nbsp;

 #### The Difference in Number of Queries

-If we create _Worker_ with surrogate key assigned by a database _(id)_
+If we create a _Worker_ with a surrogate key assigned by a database _(id)_

 ```java